Yoga Posture Basics :: Childs Pose / Balasana with modifications

 Be sure to support your body with props where needed.

 You can also use props under your feet, under your knees or hips, and under your head for more support.
-Keep your knees wide during pregnancy to provide more room for the belly to drop.
+Keep your knees wide during pregnancy to give your belly more room to drop.

-The restorative version of child’s pose is done with more props so that the body is completely supported.
-If you’re aiming for the pose to be more restorative use plenty of bolsters and blankets, so that you’re completely supported.
-This version is particularly helpful to release the lower back and create a sense of safety and calm.
+The restorative version of child’s pose uses more props so the body is fully supported.
+If you’re aiming for a more restorative pose, use plenty of bolsters and blankets so you’re entirely supported.
+This version is particularly helpful for releasing the lower back and creating a sense of safety and calm.

-To come out of the pose, lift up and place the knees together.
+To come out of the pose, lift and place the knees together.
 I hope you enjoyed!

 Mindful Yin Yoga Foundations Online Training